vishvAsa/sanskrit/vyAkaraNam/whitney/15_Chapter_XI_AORIST_SYSTEMS.md

 speaker has experienced.

 a\.
 Examples from the Veda are:
-`párī ’mé gā́m aneṣata páry agním ahṛṣata, devéṣv akrata çrávaḥ ká imā́n ā́ dadharṣati` (RV.) *these here have led about a cow, they have carried around the fire, they have done honor to the gods — who shall venture anything against them?* `yám āíchāma mánasā sò ‘yám ā́ ’gāt` (RV.) *he whom we*
+`párī ’mé gā́m aneṣata páry agním ahṛṣata, devéṣv akrata śrávaḥ ká imā́n ā́ dadharṣati` (RV.) *these here have led about a cow, they have carried around the fire, they have done honor to the gods — who shall venture anything against them?* `yám āíchāma mánasā sò ‘yám ā́ ’gāt` (RV.) *he whom we*